bitfireAT/webdav-push/webdav-push-draft.md

 Allowed response codes:

 * 201 if the subscription was created.
-The server may return additional information (like encryption details that are only valid for this subscription) if required.
+The server may return additional information, like encryption details that are only valid for this subscription.
 Details have to be specified by the particular transport definition.
-* other error code (should include with `DAV:error` XML body)
+* other error code (should include `DAV:error` XML body)

-When registering a subscription, the server creates a URL that identifies that registration ( _registration URL_).
+When registering a subscription, the server creates a URL that identifies that registration (_registration URL_).
 That URL is sent in the `Location` header and can be used to remove the subscription.

-Sample request for Web Push without Message Encryption:
+Sample request for Web Push without message encryption:

 ```
 POST https://example.com/webdav/collection/